davidpfister/subprocess.f/.dox/articles/Articles.md

 ```

 - **What happens**: It runs `python myscript.py --input data.txt`, captures the output, and shows the results.
-- **Note**: The `string` type is used here for argument arrays—set `chars` directly as shown.
+- **Note**: The `string` type is used here for argument arrays, set `chars` directly as shown.

 ### Troubleshooting

-- **Command not found**: Check the `filename` and ensure it’s correct for your system.
+- **Command not found**: Check the `filename` and ensure it's correct for your system.
 - **No output**: Make sure you call `read_stdout` or `read_stderr` after the command finishes.
-- **Process won’t stop**: Use `kill()` and check `has_exited()` to confirm it worked.
+- **Process won't stop**: Use `kill()` and check `has_exited()` to confirm it worked.
-- **Errors**: Look at `exit_code()`—non-zero values mean something went wrong (specific meanings depend on the command).
+- **Errors**: Look at `exit_code()`, non-zero values mean something went wrong (specific meanings depend on the command).

 ### Wrapping Up

 The `subprocess` module makes it easy to run and manage external commands from Fortran.
 Start with simple `run` calls, then explore `runasync` and output capturing as needed.
-Play with the examples, tweak them for your system, and you’ll be controlling processes like a pro!
+Play with the examples, and tweak them for your system.

-For more details, check the API documentation (if you have it)—it lists every method and property in technical terms.
+For more details, check the API documentation, it lists every method and property in technical terms.
 Happy coding!